pzimbrod/thermocapillaryInterFoam/README.md

 I will continue to support v2106 and not migrate to later versions as `icoReactingMultiphaseInterFoam` is partly dependent on the global libraries packaged in `src` but also comes with own implementations.
 In versions after 2106, the dependencies have changed and thus compatibility cannot be guaranteed.

-Clone the repo and compile the source code using the `Allwmake` script.
-Requires the standard set of compilers used by standard OpenFOAM installations.
-After that, you can call the solver in the standard OpenFOAM way from the terminal with the command `lpbfFoam`.
+Clone the repo (using `--recurse-submodules` to also fetch external libraries) and compile the source code using the `Allwmake` script.
+Requires the standard set of compilers used by standard OpenFOAM installations as well as CMake for `WENOEXT` (WENO stencils).
+After that, you can call the solver in the standard OpenFOAM way from the terminal with the command `thermocapillaryInterFoam`.

 ## Citing